munificent/journal/packages/betwixt/README.md

 I wanted a template engine that could render a template and ask the host app for pieces of data *dynamically*.
 Instead of the host preemptively passing every bit of data to the renderer, the renderer *requests* data only when it is actually needed.
 This is what I mean by "lazy".
-The host app only calculates and provide the data that the template actually ends up rendering.
+The host app only calculates and provides the data that the template actually ends up rendering.

 Some of this data might be generated dynamically.
 It might even be produced